openshift/enhancements/enhancements/observability/cluster-observability-operator-logging-stack.md

 #### Migration of logging-view-plugin from CLO to COO

 As above mentioned this proposal aims to move managing of UI relevant deployments link [logging-view-plugin](logging-view-plugin) from CLO to the Cluster Obserbability Operator.
-To enable a smooth transition period from the present setup (i.e. CLO exlusively deployment management) to the future setup (i.e. COO exlusively deployment management), a step-by-step approach is proposed over several CLO releases:
+To enable a smooth transition period from the present setup (i.e. CLO exclusively deployment management) to the future setup (i.e. COO exclusively deployment management), a step-by-step approach is proposed over several CLO releases:

 When used with previous released CLO versions:
 1. COO creates a `Subscription` for CLO **without** enabling the Console plugin on the cluster-wide `Consoles` resource.